SAP-samples/teched2023-AD264/exercises/ex1/README.md

   <summary>Quick question: in this situation, why wouldn't the debugger halt outside of this function?</summary>

   Because the `before()` function is a [request handler](https://cap.cloud.sap/docs/node.js/core-services#srv-on-before-after), and it's only such request-handling code that can be debugged now.<br>
-  The code above and below is [bootstrap](https://cap.cloud.sap/docs/node.js/cds-server) code that can only be debugged if you make the debugger halt right when the server process gets started.
+  The code above and below is [bootstrap](https://cap.cloud.sap/docs/node.js/cds-server) code that can only be debugged if you either set the breakpoint earlier or make the debugger halt right when the server process gets started.
   </details>
 - Now create a new incident.
 The UI freezes because the debugger has stopped.
 - For variables, press <kbd>F1</kbd>, type  _variables_, select _Run and Debug: Focus on Variables View_.